Best Period Tracker Apps in 2026

 How Period Tracker Apps Work

-Period tracker apps work by combining your logged cycle history with prediction models that estimate your next period, fertile window, and likely ovulation day.
-Most apps start with the average menstrual cycle length, then adjust predictions as you log bleeding days, symptoms, cervical mucus, mood, sex, test results, or basal body temperature.
+Period tracker apps combine your logged cycle history with prediction models that estimate your next period, fertile window, and likely ovulation day.
+Most apps start with average menstrual cycle length, then adjust as you log bleeding days, symptoms, cervical mucus, mood, sex, ovulation test results, or basal body temperature.

 How to Choose a Cycle Tracking App